Either we fear God or we fear the world.

-The church has become weakened by humankind’s need to please and fear of criticism.
-Rather than offend people, we are taught that we don’t really have to fear God, fear in the Bible only means we need to respect and revere Him.
-This is false.
+Mankind’s fear of criticism and need to please has weakened the body of Christ.
+Rather than offend people, we are taught that we don’t have to fear God, only to respect and revere Him.
+This is not what the Word says and there are numerous scriptures to support that.
 God says we must fear Him, we must tremble in His presence.

-When earthquakes rock our earth and lava spews across roads, when storms destroy everything in their path, you had better believe that God is showing us His power.
-Is this somebody to be merely respected as you would a headmistress or your boss?
-No, this is the power of the mighty God who gets to decide if you live out eternity in heaven or in hell.
-This is the God we serve.
-Respect?
-I think that is an understatement.
+When earthquakes and volcanoes rock the earth and storms destroy everything in their path, God is showing us His power.
+When we look around us at nature, the design of the human body, the seasons, and the stars, we know that the Creator is not somebody to be merely respected as you would a headmistress or boss.
+No, what we see is the power of a mighty God who gets to decide if we live out eternity in heaven or hell.
+This is the God we serve and I believe He expects more than mere respect from us.

 “I feared the anger and wrath of the Lord, for he was angry enough with you to destroy you.”
 (Deut 9:19)

-“He breaks off every branch in me that does not bear fruit, and prunes every branch that does bear fruit, so that it will be clean and bear more fruit.”
-(John 15:2) The breaking off is what we fear, but as we see here, it is to perfect us.
+“He breaks off every branch in me that does not bear fruit, and prunes every branch that does bear fruit so that it will be clean and bear more fruit.”
+(John 15:2)

 The command to fear God comes with a promise.
 To say you don’t fear Him is denying this inheritance.

-Here are some examples of the goodness He promises us:
+Here are 10 scriptures that bear testimony to the goodness He promises us:

-“These are the commands, decrees and laws the Lord your God directed me to teach you to observe in the land that you are crossing the Jordan to possess, so that you, your children and their children after them may fear the Lord your God as long as you live by keeping all his decrees and commands that I give you, and so that you may enjoy long life.”
+“That you, your children, and their children after them, may fear the Lord your God as long as you live by keeping all his decrees and commands that I give you, and so that you may enjoy long life.”
 (Deuteronomy 6:1,2)

 “Who then is the man who fears the Lord?
 He will instruct him in the way chosen for him.
 He will spend his days in prosperity, and his descendants will inherit the land.
 The Lord confides in those who fear him; He makes His covenant known to them.”
 (Ps 25:12-14)